bossiemanuele/bossiemanuele.github.io/_pages/media.md

 ---

 <p style="font-size: 1.05em;">
-  I have been featured on the following media outlets and institutional platforms.
+  My work and academic journey have been featured by the following media outlets and institutions.
 </p>

 <div style="